Contact: Anna Mae Roemer / Advisor: Judy Reed

 Contact: Kristina Garlington / Advisor: Mark Lewis

 Purpose: To assist and encourage students who plan to attend law school as well as those with a general interest in law.
 All students are welcome to participate in our organization but we will focus primarily on Neil Griffin College of Business law students.

 Purpose: The Tributary is an annual literary magazine focused on publishing student works of poetry, prose and art in order to highlight the creative diversity of Arkansas State University's student body.

 Purpose: Founded in 1937, the organization's mission is "To inspire, empower, and enable wildlife professionals to sustain wildlife populations and habitats through science-based management and conservation."
 The Wildlife Society enhances our members' networking and learning opportunities, professional and career development, and provides numerous ways for them to get more involved in creating a better future for wildlife and their habitats.

-Turning Point USA (tpusa)
+Turning Point USA (TPUSA)

 Purpose: Educate students about the importance of fiscal responsibility, free markets, and limited government.
-Through non-partisan debate, dialogue and discussion, Turning Point USA believes that every young person can be enlightened to true free.
+Through non-partisan debate, dialogue and discussion, Turning Point USA believes that every young person can be enlightened to true freedom.

 United Voices Gospel Choir

 Contact: Travis D. Moore / Advisor: Sharon Lee